-Message Number Message and Definition 066 NOTICE: msgcnt x: mesg 066: V-2-66: DMAPI mount event - buffer Description An HSM (Hierarchical Storage Management) agent responded to a DMAPI mount event and returned a message in buffer . ◆ Action Consult the HSM product documentation for the appropriate response to the message.
-067 WARNING: msgcnt x: mesg 067: V-2-67: mount of device_path requires HSM agent Description The file system mount failed because the file system was marked as being under the management of an HSM agent, and no HSM agent was found during the mount. ◆ Action Restart the HSM agent and try to mount the file system again.
-069 WARNING: msgcnt x : mesg 069: V-2-69: memory usage specified by the vxfs:vxfs_ninode and vxfs:vx_bc_bufhwm parameters exceeds available memory; the system may hang under heavy load Description The value of the system tunable parameters-vx_ninode and vx_bc_bufhwm-add up to a value that is more than 66% of the kernel virtual address space or more than 50% of the physical system memory.
+Message Number Message and Definition 067 WARNING: msgcnt x : mesg 067: V-2-67: mount of device_path requires HSM agent Description The file system mount failed because the file system was marked as being under the management of an HSM agent, and no HSM agent was found during the mount. ◆ Action Restart the HSM agent and try to mount the file system again.
+069 WARNING: msgcnt x : mesg 069: V-2-69: memory usage specified by the vxfs:vxfs_ninode and vxfs:vx_bc_bufhwm parameters exceeds available memory; the system may hang under heavy load Description The value of the system tunable parameters-vxfs_ninode and vx_bc_bufhwm-add up to a value that is more than 66% of the kernel virtual address space or more than 50% of the physical system memory.
 VxFS inodes require approximately one kilobyte each, so both values can be treated as if they are in units of one kilobyte. ◆ Action To avoid a system hang, reduce the value of one or both parameters to less than 50% of physical memory or to 66% of kernel virtual memory.
-For more information on performance and tuning, see "VxFS Performance: Creating, Mounting, and Tuning File Systems" on page 21.
-Note: The tunable parameter vx_ninode is used to set the value of vxfs_ninode.
+For more information on performance and tuning, see "VxFS Performance: Creating, Mounting, and Tuning File Systems" on page 17.
+071 NOTICE: msgcnt x : mesg 071: V-2-71: cleared data I/O error flag in mount_point file system Description The user data I/O error flag was reset when the file system was mounted.
+This message indicates that a read or write error occurred (see Message Number 038) while the file system was previously mounted. ◆ Action Informational only, no action required.